ETSURobotics/Club_Documents/Constitution.md

 > ― Donald Ervin Knuth, *The Art of Computer Programming, Volume 1: Fundamental Algorithms*

 ## 1. Club Overview
 The **ETSU Robotics Club** is a student-led organization dedicated to fostering interest, education, and hands-on experience in robotics.
-We provide an inclusive environment for students of all skill levels to collaborate on projects, participate in competitions, and engage in research involving robotics, automation, and artificial intelligence.
+We provide an inclusive environment for students of all skill levels to collaborate on projects, participate in competitions, and engage in research involving robotics, automation, low-level security, 3D modeling, and any other cool project you can conceive.

 ## 2. Club History
 The **ETSU Robotics Club** was founded in **February 2025** by: